uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

 Making it impossible to log in as root, or without a password.
 <hr>

-That's it.
-This is how I've installed and configured (Arch)Linux on a Hetzner server I once rented.
-It's become somewhat of a long post, but I hope you've enjoyed the read.
+This is the process I followed to install and configure (Arch) Linux on a Hetzner server I had rented in the past.
+It turned into quite a lengthy post, but I hope you found it enjoyable to read.